Pennsylvania Personal Injury Lawyer Areas of Practice

 A serious accident can rip apart the fabric of your life in so many different ways.
 Physical pain, emotional trauma, and financial pressures all come crashing down on you at virtually the same time, with no warning.
 The worst part of all this may be the idea that none of this had to happen, but for the careless or reckless misconduct of someone else.

 After all this turmoil, you then discover that the battle has only just begun.
 You file your claim with the insurance company only to run into stonewalling, a paltry settlement offer, or even an outright denial of your claim.
 You are now facing professional insurance company negotiators who will not give an inch of ground until you show them some leverage.
-Having a Philadelphia Personal Injury Lawyer on your side can help.
+Having a Pennsylvania personal injury lawyer on your side can help.

 I Am That Leverage